 While both men and women need to consider how they will pay for long-term care, it’s a particularly pressing issue for women: Because they typically live longer than men, they will often find themselves looking after an ailing husband.
 But when they need care, they’re on their own—and a nursing home may be the only option.

-Next: Long-Term-Care Insurance
+Next: LTC Insurance